-We have over 400 grit bins situated within Telford & Wrekin.
+We have over 670 grit bins situated within Telford & Wrekin.
 To find the locations of grit bins in your area, please read the grit bin register.

 The grit bin policy that has been approved by the Council is as follows:

 - the Council will continue to maintain existing grit bins.

 - it will provide grit bins for high risk safety sites on roads not on the gritting routes - a risk assessment is carried out for bends and junctions.

 - requests to supply grit bins from Parish Councils or other community groups will be considered but the Council will seek a contribution to their provision and filling.

 There are 670 grit bins in the borough.
 Search the grit bin register or use the map below:

 For practical reasons we are unable to deal with individual requests for replenishment but we aim to fill all of the bins three times a year.

 The actual timing is dependent on the weather.
 If there is a shortage of salt then primary gritting routes will be salted before grit bins are filled.
 Grit bins will usually be filled pre-season in September, in December and again in February.